wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

     corresponds to the path:
     `mwi/mwi_wmo_demo/data/core/weather/surface-based-observations/synop`.

-    If there are no data-mappings defined for the topic-hiearachy corresponding to the directory that received data, wis2box will not initiate the workflow.
+    If there are no data-mappings defined for the topic-hierarchy corresponding to the directory that received data, wis2box will not initiate the workflow.

 ### wis2box FTP